asierabreu/spark-course/Notebooks/README.md

 ## Setup steps

-Login to the virtual cluster and start-up a PySpark application with Jupyter Notebook as the driver program:
+Login to the virtual machine and start-up a PySpark application with Jupyter Notebook as the driver program:

 ```
 1. cd spark-course
-2. vagrant ssh driver
+2. vagrant ssh
 3. source /spark-course/scripts/bash_setup.sh
 4. start_notebook.sh
 ```